 Four Days Before Your Surgery or Procedure

 - All patients will be screened for symptoms and tested for COVID-19.
 A member of our team will call you to schedule your COVID-19 test at a designated Johns Hopkins testing location or other location 24-72 hours before your procedure or surgery.
-Only patients having a procedure at a JHM facility who have no COVID-19 symptoms may take a COVID-19 self-test.

 - Over the phone, we will also review preoperative instructions for your surgery or procedure.